 Timing/reporting of project

-Works must be completed and a final report provided to Council by 3 May 2019.
+Works can commence after successful applicants are notified in early July 2022.
+Works must be completed and a final report provided to Council by mid-April the following year.
 Prior to completion, regular updates are to be submitted as milestones are reached (emails are sufficient).
 The final report will provide a record of the work undertaken, expenditure and photographs (before/after).
 If updates or the final report are not provided, funding may be withdrawn.

 Important - do not assume immediate approval of your project or that retrospective work will be reimbursed without prior agreement.
 Work should not commence until you have received an approval letter from Council.